DaisyDriver/DaisyGUI-Enlightened/readme.md

-# ScopeControl
+# DaisyGUI

-### A graphical user interface to the FergBoard2 open-hardware microscope controller.
+### A graphical user interface to the DaisyDriver open-hardware microscope controller.